JSX001/SI1145_Test/README.md

 # SI1145_Test
 The SI1145 is a UV light sensing module, AdaFruit produce a version with a library and instruction for the Arduino.

-We wanted to use this with the Photon,
+We wanted to use this with the Photon, but we are unable to make it work, with the Photon going in to SOS mode.

-Tests the SI1145 UV Sensor with the Photon, using the Adafruit_SI1145 Library
+This Project tests the SI1145 UV Sensor with the Photon, using the Adafruit_SI1145 Library.

 The code contains a simple program which attemps to read the SI1145 UV data using the AdaFruit library.
 The Library is a copy of the Arduino verison, simply adding the #include "Application.h"